luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 - Page,
 - and FileMgr

 How to convert them into Rust? eg: do I need separate abstraction or I can do 1-1 mapping?
+I think so, at least for this part.

+####
+> Its first constructor creates a page that gets its memory from an operating system I/O buffer; this constructor is used by the buffer manager.
+Its second constructor creates a page that gets its memory from a Java array

+I wonder if i should implement  `from` trait ?
+It's only 2, probably just normal `fn` is enough

+>A page can hold three value types: ints, strings, and“blobs” (i.e., arbitrary arrays of bytes).

+I'm thinking whether or not I should push these kind of convenience methods down to lowest level (eg: page level) or I should just keep as minimal interface as possible (i.e. just accepts `&[u8]` instead of `&str` )?

+>A client can store a value at any offset of the page but is responsible for knowing what values have been stored where.
+An attempt to get a value from the wrong offset will have unpredictable results.

+I hate this part the most... handwritten byte serde is the worst.
+Let me search for library for doing this part...